dendronhq/dendron-site/vault/dendron.roadmap.project.scratch.2020.09.07-164009.md

 ## Example Use Cases

-&lt;e.g. Sync notes from meetings with an airtable tracking meetings across days and people>
+&lt;e.g. Sync notes from meetings with an Airtable tracking meetings across days and people>